 I am Mario Perez and I specialize in creating useful software applications for many purposes.
 I am an automotive enthusiast and have many years of programming and systems integration experience.
 I had been away from BMW maintenance for a number of years and after I moved to Europe with my wife, I got back into the BMW scene.

-Because long ago I when I had an E32 I found that there were ways to talk to the car, diagnose the car and even change the car parameters without going to the dealer using factory and dealer diagnostic Software.
+Because long ago I when I had an E32 I found that there were ways to communicate with the car, diagnose or change the car parameters without going to the dealer using factory and dealer diagnostic Software.
 I found the raw software, found instructions from those who had done it before, followed them (after experimenting to figure out why there were often contradictory directions from install to install) and then used the software packages.
 As I had friends with similar issues, and because I then knew how to, I helped out installing copies of my own DIS and SSS, configuring the EDIABAS and making it work on their systems.
 What I discovered was that no one set of instructions covered all the systems out there and there are a lot of 'facts' that are not entirely true.
 And I learned that there were things that could determine how each computer would need to be configured for the specific version of Windows installed.